Menu

 • The proposed research/publication should be significant to the objectives of CARL as stated in the CARL Bylaws.

-Research Award Application
+CARL Research Grant Application

 Proposals will be submitted to the committee for anonymous review.
 To ensure an absolutely anonymous review, please do not include any identifying information (for example, your name, your workplace name, or citations of publications you've authored) in Part II or Part III of the application.
+All identifying information from Part I will be separated out before review.

 Criteria